 Théodore Géricault's the Raft of the Medusa (Le Radeau de la Méduse)The Coronation of Napoleon (Le Sacre de Napoléon) is a giant painting.
 There is another copy by the same painter, Jacques-Louis David.
 It is exhibited in the Palace of Versailles.
 There is a difference.
 Napoleon's sister in the painting (second girl from the left) in the Palace of Versailles wore in pink and the other wear in white.
 It is said that the painter liked his sister and the color stands for rose (love).Now let's go to the ground floor.
 In room 16, there is another must-see.
 It is a statue of Aphrodite, also called Vénus de Milo.
 Her attractive figure was carved in accordance with golden ratio.

 Athena of Velletri

-In the Sully wing of the ground floor, there are many Egyptian objects, like mummies.
-To some people, these may be too real to be scared.
-If you want to see more Egyptian objects, the British Museum seems to keep even mummies.
+In the Sully wing of the ground floor, there are many Egyptian artifacts, like mummies.
+If you want to see more Egyptian objects, the British Museum seems to keep even more mummies.

-It is the end of this tour.
-Let me summarize what the must-see artworks in the Louvre Museum.
-If you do not have much time, you can follow our itinerary and do not miss three of them.
+You have made it to the end of the tour.
+Let me summarize what the must-see artworks are in the Louvre Museum.
+If you do not have much time, you can follow our itinerary and make a point to see these three artworks.